 So how do you make an ad, which combines product message and appeals to the emotional, or to be more precise, the subconscious side as well?
 Some marketers tackle this by implementing semiotics.
 Semiotics is the study of signs and symbols.
 It has a huge scope in the academic field, and a marketer can take a leaf or two out of this interesting subject for their advertising campaign.

-Mind of the Buyer
+The mind of the Buyer

 Due to information overload in this age, a typical buyer has put his subconscious mind in charge of filtering out only those information that matters to them at that particular time.
 For example,